Mood swings can also be described as a ‘hidden symptom’ of MS as it isn’t as easily identifiable as physical symptoms.

 Mood swings are not something you have to deal with alone.
 Try talking with other PwMS, through your local Circle support group.

-By following the OMS 7 step recovery program, the right combination of meditation, diet, emotional support and medication, can help you feel like yourself again.
+By following the OMS 7 step program, the right combination of meditation, diet, emotional support and medication, can help you feel like yourself again.